SantoriniDave.com

 1. Santorini Dave The Hotel Expert

-Considering your interests (great food, hiking, beaches, nightlife unimportant) then Naxos should definitely be your other island.
+Considering your interests (great food, hiking, beaches, nightlife unimportant) then I’d recommend Naxos as your other island.
 (And Naxos has many daily ferry connections with both Santorini and Athens.)
 Also, Athens needs at least one full day to explore so you should drop any thoughts about Delphi or Nafplio.
 Also, I would look into flights from Athens to Santorini on your night of arrival.
 If you could get to Santorini that night (and move your day in Athens to the end of your trip) you’d almost gain an entire day and could spend two nights on Naxos.

 Hi Dave, An incredibly helpful site for pinning down the details…what a jewel!
 Our plan is to visit Santorini (Grace) and Mykonos (Belvedere) and then likely Hydra.
 Do you recommend Hydra, and if so, which hotel would you recommend.
 If not, which other island would you suggest?
 Thanks for your advice.
 Camille